alex-ren/org.ats-lang.documentation/source/conats/content.rst

 in the file |conats.sats|_.
 It also contains some other primitives used for model checking, which we shall explain as we see more examples.

-The complete implementation for producer-consumer problem can be found here todo.
+The complete implementation for producer-consumer problem can be found here :download:`16_reader_writer.dats`.
-You can also read, modify, and verify the implementation via our website for model checking todo.
+You can also read, modify, and verify the implementation via our website |mcats|_.
 We illustrate some of the code snippets below.

 As indicated in [1]_, a shared object contains a linear object, which in this example is a linear buffer.
 The primitives provided in |conats.sats|_ do not support such type.